zelah/play-a-book/README.md

-This is a role playing game.
+This is a computer assisted role playing widget.